German actors' COVID videos spark controversy | DW | 23.04.2021

 With this in mind, comedian Jan Böhmermann criticized the campaign on Twitter by referring to a documentary showing how the pandemic is unfolding in an intensive care unit in Berlin.
 "This is the only video you should watch if you have problems with corona restrictions," he wrote, creating a hashtag playing on the original one, #allenichtganzdicht, which means, "they're not all there."

-Germany's Minister of State for Culture, Monika Grütters, similarly reacted to the actors' campaign in a statement on Friday afternoon.
+Germany's Minister of State for Culture Monika Grütters similarly reacted the actors' campaign in a statement on Friday afternoon through an official statement.
 "Criticism and alternative suggestions belong to complex decision-making processes related to highly political issues, such as the Infection Protection Act," said Grütters.
 "With all due respect for the freedom of art, I would have liked the actors involved in the '#allesdichtmachen' campaign to have clearly shown more empathy for people who are affected by the coronavirus or those in the health system doing hard work."
 She added that additional support for freelancers in the cultural sector was being implemented to compensate for their losses.

 According to the legal details on the website of the campaign — which was however down on Friday morning, presumably due to high traffic — the series was produced by Munich-based production company Wunder Am Werk GmbH.
 The owner of the company, Bernd K. Wunder, confirmed to Spiegel magazine that he was the producer of the videos, but didn't further comment on his intentions.
 "It's art," he only stated.